-Oakland residents and visitors have an reasonable expectation of privacy and-under the Fourth Amendment of the United States Constitution and the California Constitution.
-OPD may, however, a right to-photograph state-issued license plates when those plates are in public view.
-Because surveillance technology like ALPR allows OPD to use electronic, automatic tools that allow OPD to collect and compare publicly appearing license plate images beyond the capability of an individual officer to quickly collect and compare license plates, In recognition of these concerns, OPD recognizes that there may exist concerns about the accuracy, use, and storage of such information.
+Oakland residents and visitors have a reasonable expectation of privacy under the Fourth Amendment of the United States Constitution and the California Constitution.
+OPD may, however, photograph state-issued license plates when those plates are in public view.
+Because surveillance technology like ALPR allows OPD to use electronic, automatic tools that allow OPD to collect and compare publicly appearing license plate images beyond the capability of an individual officer to quickly collect and compare license plates, OPD recognizes that there may exist concerns about the accuracy, use, and storage of such information.
 Therefore, OPD's ALPR policy attempts to mitigate potential invasiveness by limiting the use and storage of real-time and aggregated ALPR data.